• Skip to primary navigation

 Roll the base

-• Take one ball at a time and roll in a small circle about 4-5 inch in diameter.
+• Take one ball at a time and roll it in a small circle about 4-5 inches in diameter.
 You can use it as is or use a cookie cutter or bowl to make a circle shape.
 This is not needed if you are using a gujiya mold.

 • Another option is to make a big ball and roll a large circle.
-Then using a cookie cutter to cut multiple circles.
-Use the excess dough to make more gujiya. (see image in the fork pattern section)
+Then, use a cookie cutter to cut multiple circles.
+Use the excess dough to make more gujiya.
+(See the image in the fork pattern section)

 Roll the roti for ghughra